yshaikh06/Build-Anything/README.md

 Given the University of Virginia (UVA) community, the local housing market is already competitive, so we need this workflow completed quickly.

-To accomplish this, you are responsible for building an **n8n Agent Workflow** that accepts input in the form of:
+To accomplish this, you are responsible for building a backend **n8n Agent Workflow** that accepts input through a form:

-> **“X bedrooms, X bathrooms, XXXX dollars”**
+> **“X bedrooms, X bathrooms, XXXX dollars, Email"**
-> *(representing bedroom count, bathroom count, and maximum rent)*
+> *(representing bedroom count, bathroom count, maximum rent, and email recipient)*

-The goal of the workflow is to send an email (preferably via Gmail) to the user containing a list of rentals that meet the criteria listed, along with each property’s **distance to the University of Virginia’s School of Data Science** (our reference point).
+The goal of the workflow is to send an email (preferably via Gmail) to the user containing a list of rentals that meet the criteria they enter in the form.

 ### Required Workflow Components
 - **Webhook** to accept the input parameters
-- **Gemini search** to gather listings and relevant information
+- **Rental API search** to gather listings and relevant information
+- **AI Formatting**
 - **Email send** with results in **table format**
-  - If parameters are missing or unrecognizable, send an email informing the user

 Good luck!
 We hope to see your model up and running soon as we need these listings live as soon as possible.